World Ocean Review

-The World Ocean Review is a comprehensive report, now comprising seven volumes, about the state of the world’s oceans and the interactions between the ocean and ecological, economic and sociopolitical conditions.
-It aims to inform the general public about marine conservation.
-The World Ocean Review is produced in German and English.
-The print editions are published by maribus, a non-profit company founded by Nikolaus Gelpke as part of the mareverlag publishing house.
-All the reports are available for free download in PDF format on the project website or can be ordered at no cost online.
+The World Ocean Review is series of reports dealing with the state of the world ocean and the interactions between the ocean and ecological, economical and sociopolitical conditions.
+There is a print and a free-to-download version on the official website of the project.
+Launched in 2010, it is published by the non-profit organization Maribus, founded by publisher mareverlag in Hamburg, Germany.
+Print and online versions are available.

 Content

 The content of the World Ocean Review reflects the current state of scientific knowledge; this is achieved through intensive cooperation with the Kiel-based Cluster of Excellence “The Future Ocean”, the International Ocean Institute in Malta and the publisher, mareverlag.
 The German Marine Research Consortium (KDM) has been involved as a partner since the fifth edition.
 The topics covered in the World Ocean Review are closely aligned to the partner institutes’ own areas of research.
 Each topic is presented in clear and accessible language and visuals.
 The reports cover a range of specialist topics, from an introduction to the Earth’s climate system to fossil fuels from the ocean and the international law of the sea.
 The overarching theme of the work as a whole is: “Living with the oceans”.

-Many national and international researchers have summarised numerous studies from the fields of climate and marine research in the reports.
-The World Ocean Review was published for the first time in 2010 and appears at regular intervals.
 The sound scientific information provided in the report is intended to be useful for anyone wishing to make an active and factual contribution to the current debate around marine research.

+Editions

 The first edition of the World Ocean Review explored general topics relating to the ocean.
 Volumes 2 to 6 focus on more specialised issues of relevance to the marine environment.
-WOR 7 is, once again, a wide-ranging report which covers all the key thematic areas.
+WOR 7 is, once again, a wide-ranging report which covers all the key thematic areas, whereas the eighth volume discusses the specific question of how the ocean should absorb (even) more carbon dioxide.

+World Ocean Review 8: The Ocean – A Climate Champion?
+How to Boost Marine Carbon Dioxise Uptake (2024)

+WOR 8 explains the carbon cycle in an understandable way and discusses in detail the various ways in which the sea can be enabled to absorb more carbon dioxide from the atmosphere.
+Near-natural alternatives such as reforestation with seagrass meadows, mangrove forests and salt marshes play a role here.
+But also approaches such as artificial upwelling, alkalinization and the injection of carbon dioxide into the seabed are being discussed.
+All methods are analyzed not only in terms of their scientific feasibility, but also with regard to their ethical, social, legal and economic consequences.